Ali Larter: Media image

 Larter first appeared in the media when she portrayed the fictional character of Allegra Coleman in the November 1996 issue of Esquire.
 The magazine, which billed Coleman as the movies' next dream girl, relayed Allegra's relationship with David Schwimmer, how Quentin Tarantino broke up with Mira Sorvino to date her, and Woody Allen then overhauled a film to give her a starring role.
 When the magazine was published, Esquire received hundreds of phone calls about the non-existent Coleman and various talent agencies sought to represent her, even after the hoax was revealed.
 Larter herself received a considerable amount of attention after the cover; she received phone calls from morning TV shows and others for interviews.

 The Esquire cover led Larter to a role on Varsity Blues.
 One particular scene where Larter's character, Darcy Sears, wears nothing but whipped cream to cover herself has become a media favorite.
 It has been referenced many times in the media including on MTV's Jersey Shore, where a character refers to it as being the "Varsity Blues outfit".
 Larter has been acknowledged as a scream queen by MSN due to her appearances in horror/thriller films.
 After the success of Heroes, she appeared on Peoples "Ten Best Dressed List" as "The Newcomer" in 2007.
 In 2009, she was named Cosmopolitan's Fun Fearless Female of the year at a ceremony held in Beverly Hills, California.

 Larter has appeared on the cover of numerous magazines including (in alphabetical order) Allure, Cosmopolitan (France, Indonesia, Ecuador, Germany, Greece, Turkey and U.S.), Entertainment Weekly, Esquire, Glamour, Health, InStyle, Lucky, Maxim, Philadelphia Style, Self, Seventeen, and Shape.
-She has appeared in print ads and commercials throughout her career.
-In 2004, she appeared in print ads for Estée Lauder cosmetics.
-She has appeared in commercials for Parfums de Coeur Designer Imposter Body Sprays and Stolichnaya vodka.

 In June 2010, Larter was one of thousands of delegates from 130 countries who participated in a United Nations conference, Women Deliver in Washington, D.C.
 Larter, along with her husband Hayes MacArthur, hosted The Art of Elysium Gala in 2013 and they were recipients of the Spirit of Elysium Award at the January 2014 ceremony.